gitbutlerapp/docs/docs/features/virtual-branches/README.md

 Upstream work will automatically be shown in your sidebar in the "Trunk" section.
 When you click "Merge into common base" (or the "Update" button next to your "Applied Branches" section), we will attempt to integrate that work with your existing virtual branches.
 Each branch, applied or unapplied, will try to be updated with the new work.

-> [!NOTE]
+{% hint style="info" %}
-> We will attempt to rebase any commits in your virtual branches on top of new work (similar to running a `git pull --rebase` on each branch).
+We will attempt to rebase any commits in your virtual branches on top of new work (similar to running a `git pull --rebase` on each branch).
-> However, if you already have commits in your branch, we have to create a merge commit to get them up to date.
+However, if you already have commits in your branch, we have to create a merge commit to get them up to date.
+{% endhint %}

 If we cannot update a branch because of merge conflicts, we will unapply the branch automatically and leave it in an unmerged state.
 You can identify these branches with the blue dot next to them in your branch listing.